 - Avoid making confusion among the thread guides.
 This is why you must go through the manual very well.

-- Almost all the tasks are done adopting anti-clock direction
+- Almost all the tasks are done adopting the anti-clock direction

 - You may not be able to thread any other machine brand following this guideline.
 Similarly, the threading guideline of any other machine brand may not be applicable to Janome sewing machine.